 Great flexibility

-One of the biggest advantages of this route is its great flexibility.
-You may choose to walk from numerous different starting points, including Lisbon, Porto, Santarem or Tui.
-If you are not bothered about reaching Santiago de Composela, you may also choose to do the sections from Porto to Tui or from Coimbra to Porto.
-Not just that, if you prefer to stay by the sea, the Camino Portugues Coastal Route provides a stunning alternative to the inland path, taking you through sandy beaches and fishing villages.
-This variety means that you can tailor your journey to your unique preferences and schedule.
+One of the greatest advantages of this route is its remarkable flexibility.
+You can begin your journey from a variety of starting points, including Lisbon, Porto, Santarém, or Tui.
+If reaching Santiago de Compostela isn’t your priority, you can also walk specific sections, such as Porto to Tui or Coimbra to Porto.
+For those who prefer coastal scenery, the Camino Portugués Coastal Route offers a breathtaking alternative, passing along sandy beaches and charming fishing villages.
+This variety allows you to customize your journey according to your preferences, pace, and schedule, making it a truly personalized experience.

 Rich culture and diverse scenery